WalletConnect/walletconnect-docs/docs/specs/clients/sign/data-structures.md

 ## Verify Context

-Context is appended to Session Proposals and Session Requests to provide metadata that was constructed internally by the client that is relevant to the specific proposal or request
+Verify Context is appended to Session Proposals and Session Requests to provide metadata that was constructed internally by the client that is relevant to the specific proposal or request

 ```jsonc
 {